You have the power to improve how you sound when you speak.

 Introduction to Stress

-You’ll learn why you need to consistently stress words by emphasizing the right syllables.
+You’ll learn how to consistently stress words by emphasizing the right syllables.

-We’ll start with the fundamental elements that you need to work on in order to produce the natural rhythm of English: pitch, volume, and syllable length.
+We’ll start with the fundamental elements that you need to work on in order to produce the natural rhythm and melody of English: pitch, volume, and syllable length.

 You’ll learn how to gain control of your pitch, vary your volume, and lengthen syllables to speak clearly and effectively.